Riding Mountain National Park

-Riding Mountain National Park is a national park in Manitoba, Canada.
-The park is located within Treaty 2 Territory and sits atop the Manitoba Escarpment.
+Riding Mountain National Park is a national park in Manitoba, Canada, that sits atop Riding Mountain of the Manitoba Escarpment.
 Consisting of a protected area of 2969 km2, the forested parkland stands in sharp contrast to the surrounding prairie farmland.
 It was designated a national park because it protects three different ecosystems that converge in the area; grasslands, upland boreal and eastern deciduous forests.
 It is most easily reached by Highway 10 which passes through the park.
 The south entrance is at the townsite of Wasagaming, which is the only commercial centre within the park boundaries.

 History

 Indigenous peoples

 For several thousand years, First Nations peoples have lived in the region.
 It has been home to the Cree, the Assiniboines, and later to the Ojibwe, the latter of whom still live in the area today.

 The Okanese Band, now called the Keeseekoowenin Ojibway First Nation, lived in the area around Wasagaming, in the valley of the Little Saskatchewan River.
 The band hunted and fished on the land surrounding Clear Lake.
 They also used the land south-west of the mountain for the buffalo chase and making of pemmican.

+The park is located within Treaty 2 Territory.

-Fur Trade and European Explorers
+Fur trade and European explorers

 A trading post was first established on Lake Dauphin north of present-day Riding Mountain National Park by the Hudson Bay Company in 1741.
 Pierre de la Verendrye and sons explored the region and traded with First Nations, who hunted and fished in the area for many years.
 The Ojibway participated in the fur trade at Riding Mountain House and Fort Ellice.

 The Hudson's Bay Company established Riding Mountain House for trading with the Ojibwe people led by Chief Okanase and then by Chief Keeseekoowenin.

 After Chief Okanese's death in 1870, his son Mekis became chief.
 In 1871, Mekis signed Treaty Number 2.

-In 1858 Henry Youle Hind, a professor of Biology and Chemistry at the University of Toronto, became one of the first Canadian explorers to reach the area now encompassed by Riding Mountain National Park during his surveying of present-day Manitoba and Saskatchewan, with the aid of several assistants and First Nations peoples.
+In 1858 Henry Youle Hind, a professor of biology and chemistry at the University of Toronto, became one of the first Canadian explorers to reach the area now encompassed by Riding Mountain National Park during his surveying of present-day Manitoba and Saskatchewan, with the aid of several assistants and First Nations peoples.